NixOS/nix/doc/manual/src/contributing/experimental-features.md

 # What are experimental features?

-[Since Nix 2.4](../release-notes/rl-2.4.md), some features of Nix can be flagged as experimental.
+Experimental features are new functionality that is not yet stable, but shipped as part of regular Nix releases to solicit community feedback.
-Experimental features can be changed or removed at any time, and users must [explicitly enable them](../nix-conf.md#conf-experimental-features).
+Because the are not yet stable, experimental features can be changed or removed at any time.
+Experimental features are guarded by named flags; users must [explicitly enable those flags](../nix-conf.md#conf-experimental-features) those flags in order to use experimental features.
-This allows accessing new functionality that is not yet stable without unwittingly relying on them.
+This allows users to try them out without unwittingly relying on them.

+Experimental features were first introduced in [Nix 2.4](../release-notes/rl-2.4.md).

 # When should a new feature be marked experimental?